 Trendsetter Yarns company owner/designer Barry Klein has been knitting for 40 years.
 He started knitting by working in his family's knitting store, where all patterns were designed for the knitter's body.
 For the past 25 years he has worked as an industry teacher, doing knitting classes all over the world.

-Barry has designed knitwear for magazines, along with knitwear for television shows, ice skaters, and movie stars.
+Barry has designed knitwear for magazines, television shows, ice skaters, and movie stars.
 He has authored 5 knitting books and worked as a spokesman on Knitting Daily and other television knitting shows.
 He loves to share his love of yarn and everything that can be done with it.
 Barry has been voted one of the Top 10 Men who Knit/Design throughout history.
-Learn why "Let the yarn do the work" is his favorite motto.
+Learn why 'Let the yarn do the work' is his favorite motto.